callstack/react-native-builder-bob/docs/pages/build.md

 #### `typescript`

 Enable generating type definitions with `tsc` if your source code is written in [TypeScript](http://www.typescriptlang.org/).

+When both `module` and `commonjs` targets are enabled, and `esm` is set to `true` for the `module` target, this will output 2 sets of type definitions: one for the CommonJS build and one for the ES module build.

 The following options are supported: